input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Removing the use of external libraries

-GHCJS used libraries that aren't already dependencies of GHC: text, lens, megaparsec, aeson...
+GHCJS used libraries that aren't already dependencies of GHC, such as `text`, `lens`, `megaparsec`, and `aeson`.
 As we didn't want to add new dependencies to GHC, we've refactored the code to avoid them.
 Examples:

-- we've replaced Text with GHC's ShortText (which provides a similar API) and finally with GHC's FastString in most cases (which is usually more performant)
+- we've replaced `Text` with GHC's `ShortText` (which provides a similar API) and finally with GHC's FastString in most cases (which is usually more performant)
-- we've replaced a lot of lens heavy code with its non-lens equivalents, as GHC does not use lenses itself and a design requirement was to stay within existing code conventions.
+- we've replaced a lot of lens-heavy code with its non-lens equivalents, because GHC does not use lenses itself and a design requirement was to stay within existing code conventions.
 - we've replaced pretty with GHC's pretty-printer (SDoc, etc.)